 Six Sigma framework was developed by Motorola (Bill Smith and Bob Galvin) in the '80s.
 The purpose of this Six Sigma approach it to create a system for quality improvement process.
 The main principle of Six Sigma is to systematically work on decreasing number of defects in the production process, to a level that is statistically insignificant - hence the 6 sigma name.
 It represents very low probability of event occurrence - under 0,000002% = 100% - 99,999998% the probability of event occurrence.
 For comparison, one sigma corresponds to defect probability 31,7% - that is almost every 3rd product to have a defect.

 What are the stages of Six Sigma project management technique?

 Typical Six Sigma Steps diagram illustrates five stages in this project management framework, often known as DMAIC or DFSS (for design related processes).

-Six Sigma for case of Design processes (not production improvement) is called DFSS - this acronym stands for Design for Six Sigma.
+Six Sigma for the case of Design processes (not production improvement) is called DFSS - this acronym stands for Design for Six Sigma.
 DMADV cycle in Six Sigma is an alteration of DMAIC process, adapted for Design in Six Sigma.
 DFSS process diagram is composed of Define, Measure, Analyze, Design (instead of Improve) and Verify (instead of Control).